LucIJspeert/star_shadow/README.md

 # STAR SHADOW
-### Satellite Time-series Analysis Routine using Sinusoids and Harmonics in an Automated way for Double stars with Occultations and Waves
+### Satellite Time-series Analysis Routine using Sinusoids and Harmonics Automatedly for Double stars with Occultations and Waves

 ## What is STAR SHADOW?